-\begin{thm}[Thurston \cite{Thu}] Let $\mathcal{F}$ be a foliation on an $S^1$-bundle over a surface $\Sigma_g$ of genus $g \geq 2$ without closed leaves.
-Then $\mathcal{F}$ is isotopic to a horizontal foliation.
-Furthermore, if $\mathcal{F}$ is already horizontal on a vertical torus $T$, then this isotopy can be made relative to $T$. \end{thm} \begin{rem} In fact it suffices to assume that the foliation is transverse to the torus $T$ in Theorem \ref{Thurston_straight}.
-For since any foliation without closed leaves is isotopic to a horizontal one, it follows that $[\widetilde{L}]\cdot [S^1] =1$ for any leaf $\widetilde{L}$ of the pulled back foliation under covering induced by the universal cover of the base, when $\mathcal{F}$ is suitably oriented.
-This means that after a suitable isotopy all closed leaves of the induced non-singular foliation $\mathcal{F}|_{T}$ intersect the fibers positively and consequently one may assume that the additional hypothesis that $\mathcal{F}$ is already horizontal on $T$ is in fact satisfied. \end{rem} We are now ready to prove the following theorem. \begin{thm} The space of taut foliations on $ST^*\Sigma_g$ has at least $\mathbb{Z}^{2g}$ components if $g\geq 2$, which are all pairwise homotopic as foliations. \end{thm} \begin{proof} By \cite{Gir} \cite{Hon2} all horizontal contact structures on $ST^*\Sigma_g$ are contactomorphic and can be made vertical.
-Furthermore, their isotopy classes are parametrised by $H^1(\Sigma_g,\mathbb{Z}) \cong \mathbb{Z}^{2g}$, where $H^1(\Sigma_g,\mathbb{Z})$ is identified with the set $[\Sigma_g, S^1]$ of homotopy class of maps $\Sigma_g \to S^1$ which in turn acts act on isotopy classes of contact structures via gauge transformations.
-Choose $\xi_{vert},\xi'_{vert}$ non-isotopic vertical contact structures.
+\begin{thm} The space of taut foliations on $ST^*\Sigma_g$ has at least $\mathbb{Z}^{2g}$ components if $g\geq 2$, which are all pairwise homotopic as foliations. \end{thm} \begin{proof} By Giroux \cite{Gir}, Honda \cite{Hon2} all horizontal contact structures on $ST^*\Sigma_g$ are contactomorphic and can be made vertical.
+Furthermore, their isotopy classes are parametrised by $H^1(\Sigma_g,\mathbb{Z}) \cong \mathbb{Z}^{2g}$, where $H^1(\Sigma_g,\mathbb{Z})$ is identified with the set $[\Sigma_g, S^1]$ of homotopy class of maps $\Sigma_g \to S^1$ which in turn acts on isotopy classes of contact structures via gauge transformations.
+Choose $\xi_{vert},\xi'_{vert}$ \emph{non-isotopic} vertical contact structures.
 Such contact structures are linear deformations of foliations $\mathcal{F},\mathcal{F}'$ by Theorem \ref{negative_pert1}.
-In fact, identifying a vertical contact structure with the canonical contact structure on $ST^*\Sigma_g$ it is easy to see that they are linear deformations of foliations that are descended from left invariant foliations on $\text{PSL}(2,\mathbb{R})$ (cf.\ \cite{Bow}).
+In fact, identifying a vertical contact structure with the canonical contact structure on $ST^*\Sigma_g$ it is easy to see that they are linear deformations of foliations that are descended from left invariant foliations on $\textit{PSL}(2,\mathbb{R})$ (cf.\ \cite{Bow}).